Gelbpunkt/gateway-proxy/examples/twilight/README.md

 For this to work, run the http-proxy on port 8080 and the gateway-proxy on port 7878.

-Export the token under the `TOKEN` enviroment variable before running the bot.
+Export the token under the `TOKEN` environment variable before running the bot.